Criminal record: United Kingdom

 In the United Kingdom, checks on a person's criminal record are undertaken by the Disclosure and Barring Service (in England and Wales), Disclosure Scotland (Scotland and basic Disclosure for all the UK) and Access Northern Ireland, all of which have partial access to the Police National Computer (PNC) which holds the definitive record.

 In England and Wales, a PNC record is held for 100 years.
 The PNC has the ability to record youth reprimands, youth final warnings, cautions and convictions.
 In 2006 Scotland opted out of retaining records indefinitely.
 In Scotland, non-convictions are held for 2 years whereas convictions are held for 20 or 30 years depending on the seriousness of the crime.

 The police also utilize the Police national Database which is a depositary of locally held records.
 Locally held records may involve non-guilty verdicts, known associates, being a suspect in a report, drug intelligence on vehicles.
 Most information held on the PND is deleted after 7 years.
 The PND may be used to add other relevant information onto an enhanced DBS check.

-In 2021, the home office will introduce the national law enforcement data service (NLEDS).
+The Home Office is currently working to introduce the Law Enforcement Data Service (LEDS), which will replace the PNC.
 All records from PNC and PND will migrate to the new system.

 The ACPO criminal records office was founded in 2006, and it has the role of managing criminal record information and improving links between criminal records and biometric information.

 These records are not publicly accessible and cannot be viewed without the subject's consent, although in some cases an employer might make such consent a condition of employment, especially if the employee is to work with children or other vulnerable people.
 The child sex offenders disclosure scheme allows parents and guardians to ask the police if someone with access to a child has a record for child sexual offences.